 Renowned exhibitors present the latest products and services of environment analysis.

-Find all the leading manufacturers and startups focusing on environment analysis participating in analytica in our exhibitor directory.
+As of October 2019 you will find all the leading manufacturers and startups focusing on environment analysis which participate in analytica 2020 in our exhibitor directory.

 analytica depicts all aspects of environmental analysis, from sampling, which is extremely important when it comes to the quality and validity of analysis results, especially in the environmental sector, to various analysis techniques and evaluation methods taking the latest standards and regulations into account.